 Molly Germer is a violinist versed in multiple styles of performance.
 She is a violinist in Quartet121 and member of earspace, a Raleigh-based ensemble dedicated to contemporary music.
 Molly is a former member of the Erie Philharmonic, has recently performed with the Rochester Philharmonic Orchestra, Charleston Symphony Orchestra, the New World Symphony, Wordless Music Orchestra, Ensemble LPR, Contemporaneous, and Ensemble Signal, and can be heard on Signal’s recordings of music by David Felder, Tristan Perich, and David Lang.

-Most recently, Molly has participated in festivals such as New Music for Strings in Denmark and Iceland, the Lincoln Center Festival, Annapolis Chamber Music Festival, June in Buffalo, Lucerne Festival Academy, Bang on a Can at Mass MoCA, and Spoleto Festival USA.
-She records and occasionally tours across the US, Canada, and Europe with band (sandy) Alex G, among others.
+Most recently, Molly has participated in festivals such as New Music for Strings in Denmark and Iceland, the Lincoln Center Festival, Annapolis Chamber Music Festival, Banff Centre’s Evolution of the String Quartet, June in Buffalo, Lucerne Festival Academy, Bang on a Can at Mass MoCA, and Spoleto Festival USA.
+She has recorded and/or performed across the US, Canada, and Europe with bands such as (sandy) Alex G, Japanese Breakfast, The Districts, The Who, Kimbra, Frances Quinlan, and Rhiannon Giddens, among others.

 Molly is a graduate of the Eastman School of Music (BM) with additional studies at University of Rochester, and of the Contemporary Performance Program at the Manhattan School of Music (MM) with additional studies at the Conservatory of Amsterdam.

 (Full bio, CV, and repertoire list available upon request.)